 Townville in Anderson County, South Carolina — The American South (South Atlantic)

 Location.
-Marker has been reported missing.
-It was located near 34° 31.651′ N, 82° 48.767′ W. Marker was in Townville, South Carolina, in Anderson County.
-Marker was on Savannah River Scenic Byway (State Highway 24), on the right when traveling west.
+34° 31.451′ N, 82° 49.33′ W. Marker is in Townville, South Carolina, in Anderson County.
+Marker is on Savannah River Scenic Byway (State Highway 24) 0.1 miles east of Keowee Club Road, on the left when traveling east.
 Touch for map.
-The stone table is still standing.
-However, the cooper plaque has been removed.
-Marker was in this post office area: Townville SC 29689, United States of America.
+Marker is in this post office area: Townville SC 29689, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 10 other markers are within 8 miles of this location, measured as the crow flies.
-Portman Shoals (approx. 0.6 miles away); The Wilton E. Hall Bridge (approx. 0.9 miles away); Roberts Church (approx. 5 miles away); Townville Presbyterian Church (approx. 5.7 miles away); Oliver Bolt's Cotton Gin (approx. 6.1 miles away); Anderson Regional Airport (approx. 6.1 miles away); Sandy Springs Camp Ground / Confederate Muster Ground Nazareth on the Beaverdam Presbyterian Church / Townville Presbyterian Church (approx. 6˝ miles away); Anderson County Veterans Monument (approx. 7.2 miles away); Anderson County Fire Fighters Memorial (approx. 7.4 miles away).
+At least 10 other markers are within 8 miles of this marker, measured The Wilton E. Hall Bridge (approx. one mile away); Roberts Church (approx. 5 miles away); Townville Presbyterian Church (approx. 5.4 miles away); Nazareth on the Beaverdam Presbyterian Church / Townville Presbyterian Church (approx. 6 miles away); Oliver Bolt's Cotton Gin (approx. 6˝ miles away); Anderson Regional Airport (approx. 6.6 miles away); Sandy Springs Camp Ground / Confederate Muster Ground (approx. 6.7 miles away); Anderson County Veterans Monument (approx. 7.8 miles away); Anderson County Fire Fighters Memorial (approx. 7.9 miles away); First Lady of the Skies (approx. 8 miles away).
 Touch for a list and map of all markers in Townville.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 29, 2008, by Brian Scott of Anderson, South Carolina.
-This page has been viewed 990 times since then.
-Photos: 1, 2. submitted on August 29, 2008, by Brian Scott of Anderson, South Carolina. • Kevin W. was the editor who published this page.
+This page was last revised on December 11, 2019.
+It was originally submitted on August 27, 2008, by Brian Scott of Anderson, South Carolina.
+This page has been viewed 1,780 times since then and 135 times this year.
+Photos: 1. submitted on August 27, 2008, by Brian Scott of Anderson, South Carolina.
+2. submitted on November 16, 2008, by Brian Scott of Anderson, South Carolina.
+3. submitted on January 2, 2009, by Brian Scott of Anderson, South Carolina. • Kevin W. was the editor who published this page.